SchmidtDSE/afscgap/README.md

     print(record.get_common_name())
 ```

-Note that records are only requested once per page after the prior page has been returned via the iterator ("lazy" loading).
+Note that records are only requested once during iteration and only after the prior page has been returned via the iterator ("lazy" loading).

 ### Serialization
 Users may request a dictionary representation: